 Beauty and the Beast

-The Story: As a French fairy tale first published in the 18th century, the most famous iteration of Beauty and the Beast follows a similar story like the one you know from Disney movies.
+The Story: As a French fairy tale first published during the 18th century, the most famous iteration of Beauty and the Beast follows a similar story like the one you know from Disney movies.
 Beauty is one of the children being cared for by a penniless merchant, who comes across a castle when he gets lost trying to return home.
 The beast who lives there accuses him of trespassing and says he can leave with a rose—a present for Beauty—if she takes his place.
 Beauty does, and while she's held captive, she eventually develops feelings for the beast.
 Still, she asks him to return home, and he allows her to, but again with one condition: Only if she promises to return.

 A Quote From the Tale: "Beauty was sadly terrified at his horrid form, but she took courage as well as she could, and the monster having asked her if she came willingly; 'Ye—e—es,' said she, trembling."

-The Story: The Brothers Grimm are once again credited with this famous fairy tale, which was originally published in the 19th century and has seen plenty of retellings since.
+The Story: The Brothers Grimm are once again credited with this famous fairy tale, which was originally published during the 19th century and has seen plenty of retellings since.
 The eponymous character is a beautiful princess and the stepdaughter of a vain queen.
 The queen owns a magic mirror that tells her she is the most beautiful woman in the kingdom every day.
 One day, when Snow White is older, the mirror tells the queen that Snow White is now the most beautiful woman in the kingdom, and the queen is so jealous that she orders a huntsman to kill her.
 The Huntsman agrees, but then is unable to do it, and Snow White runs away into the forest.
 The Huntsman tells the queen that Snow White is dead, but when she asks the mirror the same question of beauty, the mirror still answers Snow White—giving the truth away that she is still alive.

 A Quote From the Tale: "The queen took fright and turned yellow and green with envy.
 From that hour on whenever she looked at Snow White her heart turned over inside her body, so great was her hatred for the girl.
 The envy and pride grew ever greater, like a weed in her heart, until she had no peace day and night."